-Excess weight is closely associated with diabetes, in cats, as excess weight interferes with the body's ability to use insulin.
+Excess weight is closely associated with diabetes, as excess weight interferes with the body's ability to use insulin.

-On the other hand weight loss can also occur as the cat is unable to extract enough nutrients from its food.
+On the other hand weight loss can also occur as they are unable to extract enough nutrients from thier food.

-Controlling the weight of a diabetic cat is important and weight reduction in overweight cats may dramatically reduce or, in some cases, eliminate the need for insulin treatment.
+Controlling the weight of a diabetic patient is important and weight reduction in overweight pets may dramatically reduce or, in some cases, eliminate the need for insulin treatment.